 In the past twelve years more than 1,000 journalists have been killed for reporting the news and bringing information to the public.
 In nine out of ten cases the killers go unpunished.
 Impunity leads to more killings and is often a symptom of worsening conflict and the breakdown of law and judicial systems.
 UNESCO is concerned that impunity damages whole societies by covering up serious human rights abuses, corruption, and crime.
 Read and share the stories of killed journalists #TruthNeverDies.

-The United Nations General Assembly adopted Resolution A/RES/68/163 at its 68th session in 2013 which proclaimed 2 November as the ‘International Day to End Impunity for Crimes against Journalists’.
+The United Nations General Assembly proclaimed 2 November as the ‘International Day to End Impunity for Crimes against Journalists’ in General Assembly Resolution A/RES/68/163.
 The Resolution urged Member States to implement definite measures countering the present culture of impunity.
 The date was chosen in commemoration of the assassination of two French journalists in Mali on 2 November 2013.

 This landmark resolution condemns all attacks and violence against journalists and media workers.
 It also urges Member States to do their utmost to prevent violence against journalists and media workers, to ensure accountability, bring to justice perpetrators of crimes against journalists and media workers, and ensure that victims have access to appropriate remedies.
 It further calls upon States to promote a safe and enabling environment for journalists to perform their work independently and without undue interference.

 Why do we mark International Days?

 International days are occasions to educate the public on issues of concern, to mobilize political will and resources to address global problems, and to celebrate and reinforce achievements of humanity.
 The existence of international days predates the establishment of the United Nations, but the UN has embraced them as a powerful advocacy tool.
 More information available here.